mahak29/MLOPS_TASK3/README.md

 ![mlops structure](https://www.c-sharpcorner.com/UploadFile/BlogImages/11122019223851PM/image1.png)

-Here I would like to share `my hands-on experience` while integrating *MLOps*
+Here I would like to share `my hands-on experience` while integrating *ML and DevOps*

 In these task I used
 - Docker